steverandy/concen/README.md

 ## Versions

 - **0.2.7 (ongoing)**:
-  - Better time formatting.
+  - Better time formatting
-  - Show full name in user list.
+  - Show full name in user list
-  - Update Redcarpet to version 2.1.0.
+  - Update Redcarpet to version 2.1.0

 - **0.2.6**:
-  - Update Redcarpet to version 2.0.0.
+  - Update Redcarpet to version 2.0.0

 - **0.2.5**:

-  - Temporary fix for Redcarpet's smartypants extension.
+  - Temporary fix for Redcarpet's smartypants extension
-  - Minor color changes.
+  - Minor color changes
-  - Remove Compass dependency.
+  - Remove Compass dependency
-  - Remove Haml dependency.
+  - Remove Haml dependency

 - **0.2.4**:

-  - Set Mongoid dependency at "~> 2.2" for flexibility.
+  - Set Mongoid dependency at "~> 2.2" for flexibility
-  - The fields for Concen::Response are now predefined.
+  - The fields for Concen::Response are now predefined

 - **0.2.3**:

-  - Update Mongoid version (2.2.2).
+  - Update Mongoid version (2.2.2)
-  - UI design enhancements.
+  - UI design enhancements
-  - Tests are now using MiniTest.
+  - Tests are now using MiniTest
-  - Add ancestor_slugs field for Page model.
+  - Add ancestor_slugs field for Page model
-  - Page is given a default title if none is present.
+  - Page is given a default title if none is present

 - **0.2.2**:

-  - Update Chronic gem dependency.
+  - Update Chronic gem dependency
-  - Fix set_position and reset_position.
+  - Fix set_position and reset_position

 - **0.2.1**:

-  - Minor bug fixes.
+  - Minor bug fixes
-  - Update jQuery to 1.6.4.
+  - Update jQuery to 1.6.4
-  - Update Redcarpet to 2.0.0b5 (fixes for inline HTML bug in Markdown parser).
+  - Update Redcarpet to 2.0.0b5 (fixes for inline HTML bug in Markdown parser)

 - **0.2.0**:

-  - Rails 3.1 compatibility.
+  - Rails 3.1 compatibility

 - **0.1.7**:

-  - Fix installation error when using Ruby 1.8.7.
+  - Fix installation error when using Ruby 1.8.7

 - **0.1.6**: